Show code cell source

 workshop_utils.plot_features(input_feature, count.rate, suptitle);

-As you may see, the time axis is backward, this happens because convolution flips the time axis.
+As you may see, the time axis is backward, this happens because under the hood, the basis is using the convolution operator which flips the time axis.
 This is equivalent, as we can interpret the result as how much a spike will affect the future rate.
 In the previous tutorial our feature was 1-dimensional (just the current), now instead the feature dimension is 80, because our bin size was 0.01 sec and the window size is 0.8 sec.
 We can learn these weights by maximum likelihood by fitting a GLM.

 Fitting the Model#